wesslen/summer2017-socialmedia/README.md

 ### R Knowledge

-This workshop assumes you have basic knowledge of R to:
+This workshop assumes you have basic knowledge of how to :

 * Set your working directory
 * Install R packages via CRAN